Chart Color Schemes

 Waramanga has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure projects were identified by AreaSearch as likely to impact the area.
-Key projects include Woden Town Square Precinct Redevelopment, Athllon Drive Duplication, The Hunter, and Canberra Hospital Master Plan.
+No changes can significantly affect a region's performance more than modifications to local infrastructure, major undertakings, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact the area.
+Notable projects include Woden Town Square Precinct Redevelopment, Athllon Drive Duplication, The Hunter, and Canberra Hospital Master Plan, with the following list outlining those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.